freevariable/Fulgance/README.md

 - [x] run schedules in real-time or accelerated time
 - [ ] trainspot at a platform instantly, check out its real-time information board
 - [ ] takes peak hours passengers flow into account
+- [x] use aspect signals for train separation
+- [x] use headway timers for trains separation
+- [] use electronic signals for trains separation
 - [x] calculate power consumption (only EMUs for now, coal and water are in alpha!)
 - [x] get detailed statistics for data crunching and rendering
 - [x] access the control room